 Now, in the second decade of the 2000s, the Main Library building is again bursting at the seams and is busier than ever.

 The Lorain Public Library System has been committed to having a strong central resource library to support the growing branch libraries and outreach services.
 Thus, the Main Library provides direct service to the City of Lorain and surrounding areas through several public service departments.
-The Main Library building also houses the library system’s administrative and technology offices, public relations office, technology services, and outreach services provided through a Bookmobile, Books by Mail, and the Project LITE literacy program.
+The Main Library building also houses the library system’s administrative and technology offices, public relations office, technology services, and outreach services provided through Books by Mail, and the Project LITE literacy program.

 Lorain Public Library celebrated its 100th birthday in 2001 with the addition of a child-scaled model of the Lorain Lighthouse to the Children’s area and a wall mural depicting the city’s Lake Erie shore.
 The Library continues to increase its technology resources for the public including a Computer Resources Room with over three dozen public Internet access computers and free Wi-Fi Internet access.